manuel-192/m-repo-info/README.md

 4. install mirrorlist-m
 5. final touch

 are needed to start using the repos.
+Details are below.

 ## Edit /etc/pacman.conf
 Add all (or a selection) of the following repo definitions (note the comment character '#'